The impact of hard water on my home

 The positively-charged mineral content in hard water also reacts badly with the negatively-charged molecules in soap, creating a molecule with no charge, which means it is unable to dissolve in water.
 This makes soap less effective when used with hard water.
 This reaction can cause an accumulation of soap scum in areas of your bathroom and kitchen, such as in your shower or washing machine, which can also lead to the creation and spreading of bacteria, and bad odours.
 You may find yourself using a higher quantity of detergent in your washing machine and dishwasher in order to achieve the same results in soft water.

-One area of your home that heavily feels the impact of hard water is your washing machine.
-A build-up of limescale can lead to lasting and often destructive damage on the internal pipes, drum, and heating element, while the accumulation of soap scum can cause unsightly residue, as well as causing a stinky washing machine and a mildew smell in clothes.
+Your washing machine heavily feels the impact of hard water.
+A build-up of limescale can damage the internal pipes, drum, and heating element, while soap scum can cause the accumulation of residue, as well as a smelly washing machine and musty-smelling clothes.
+If you’re wondering why your clothes smell after washing, check out our guide for tips on eliminating these unpleasant odours.

 Soft water is an advantage in your home because it is free from mineral ions, meaning limescale damage in your home is less likely to occur, and you can avoid soap scum, bad odours and bacteria.
 This in turn can save you money on replacing/fixing household pipes and appliances as they are less likely to be damaged.
 Soft water also doesn’t react badly with soap, meaning you can be more economical with detergent usage as well.